mteyra/Deutsch-f-r-Emacs/README.md

 # emacs-german-filetype
 An emacs configuration for .de or .deutsch filetypes.

-Ideally, this project will grow into a module for Language learning on Emacs.
-However for now it is a playground for myself, wherein I write my daily diary in german using ".de", until I've tweeked it to perfection.
+Ideally, this project will grow into a module for Language learning on Emacs. #\n However for now it is a playground for myself, wherein I write my daily diary in german using ".de", until I've tweeked it to perfection.

 Functions: